 Instead of mailing a check each month, you can have your Part D late enrollment penalty deducted from your checking or savings account or even charged directly to your credit card.
-You can make a one-time payment or setup a monthly schedule at www.wellcare.com/allwellmo.
+You can make a one-time payment or set up a monthly schedule at www.wellcare.com/allwellMO.
 Be sure to log in with your existing account.
 If you are a new user, an account will need to be created.
 Contact Member Services for more information on how to pay your Part D late enrollment penalty this way.
 We will be happy to help you set this up.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)

-Option 3: You can have the Part D late enrollment penalty taken out of your monthly Social Security check
+Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check

 You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
 Contact Member Services for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)

-Option 4: You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board (RRB) check
+Option 4: You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board (RRB) check happy to help you set this up.

 You can have the Part D late enrollment penalty taken out of your monthly Railroad Retirement Board check.
 Contact Member Services for more information on how to pay your penalty this way.
-We will be happy to help you set this up.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+We will be